-Ceramic Coating Myths
+Four Ceramic Coating Myths

 In the last few years, the popularity of ceramic coatings has been absolutely skyrocketing.
 Given their viral popularity, myths and outright false information have infiltrated the discussion.
-Ceramic coatings are an incredible technology that represent a serious step up in automotive maintenance, but they aren’t a “miracle solution” that will make your ride invincible.
+Ceramic coatings are an incredible technology that represents a serious step up in automotive maintenance, but they aren’t a “miracle solution” that will make your ride invincible.

 In this article we set straight a few of the most pervasive myths surrounding ceramic coatings, so you can make the most informed decision possible.